Balmoral

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The median taxpayer income in Balmoral SA2 is $76,135 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-The average income is $130,694.
-These figures are exceptionally high nationally, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since the financial year 2022, current estimates would be approximately $86,786 (median) and $148,978 (average) as of September 2025.
-From the 2021 Census, household incomes rank at the 94th percentile nationally in Balmoral SA2.
-The largest segment comprises 32.5% earning $4000+ weekly, differing from regional patterns where $1,500 - 2,999 dominates with 33.3%.
-High weekly earnings exceeding $3,000 are achieved by 46.3% of households, supporting elevated consumer spending.
-Housing costs consume 15.2% of income in Balmoral SA2, but strong earnings place disposable income at the 94th percentile nationally.
+The median taxpayer income in Balmoral SA2 was $76,135 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+The average income during this period was $130,694.
+This is notably higher than Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth of 13.99% since the financial year 2022, estimated incomes as of September 2025 would be approximately $86,786 (median) and $148,978 (average).
+The 2021 Census data ranks Balmoral's household, family, and personal incomes highly nationally, between the 94th and 94th percentiles.
+Income distribution shows that the largest segment comprises 32.5% earning $4000+ weekly.
+This is different from regional patterns where $1,500 - 2,999 dominates with 33.3%.
+Economic strength is evident through 46.3% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 15.2% of income, but strong earnings still place disposable income at the 94th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income